H-E-B Texas Recycles Day

 • San Antonio: Headwaters at the Comal.

-Availability, tour schedules and additional information are available from each nature center.
-Last year, H-E-B partnered with 17 nature centers across Texas and collected more than 23,000 pieces of plastic from almost 11,000 visitors.
+For availability, tour schedules and additional information, check each nature center.
+Last year, H-E-B partnered with 17 centers across Texas and collected more than 23,000 pieces of plastic from nearly 11,000 visitors.

-Annual celebrations such as Texas Recycles Day are part of the company’s “Our Texas, Our Future” commitment.
-H-E-B’s mission is to increase awareness, access and education around sustainability efforts that help preserve land, water and air in Texas.
+Annual celebrations such as Texas Recycles Day are part of the company’s “Our Texas, Our Future” commitment is to increase awareness, access and education around sustainability efforts that help preserve land, water and air in the Lone Star State.

 Other sustainability initiatives